ahacking/to_json/README.md

 jsonify          32.660000   0.120000  32.780000 ( 32.946067)
 ```

-As can be seen ToJson is significantly faster than the competition, in
+As can be seen ToJson is significantly faster than the competition.

-relative terms **Jbuilder is around 350% slower** than a ToJson serializer class.
+In relative terms **Jbuilder is around 350% slower** than a ToJson serializer class.

 TODO.
 Add ROAR and RABL to benchmark.